 - Official transcripts will be requested in June and must be mailed directly from your school to UBC.

-- If you graduated from an Alberta high school or a high school from any other Canadian province and are not currently upgrading or attending any academic institution, please have your government-issued high school record sent directly to our Undergraduate Admissions Office.
+- If you graduated from an Alberta high school or a high school in any other Canadian province and are not currently upgrading or attending any academic institution, please have your government-issued high school record sent directly to our Undergraduate Admissions Office.

 From a post-secondary institution in Canada